keremburakyilmaz/website-fingerprinting/README.md

 ![alt text](images/website-fingerprinting-demo2.png)

 The first three steps are identical to what is described above.

-4. Fingerprint is sent to webserver
+4. Fingerprint is sent to webserver<br>
 This time the request to the webserver with the fingerprint is not triggered by the user.
 After the fingerprint has been calculated on the client, a request is automatically sent the webserver.
 This GET request is sent to the `/api/fingerprint` endpoint.

 5. Search for fingerprint in the users table of the database

 6. Saved user behaviour/preference is retrieved from the database

 7. Webserver responds to the client with the information that was retrieved from the database or an adapted version of the website

-8. Website displays information that fits to the user behaviour/reflects his preferences In this simplified example the counter is set to the value that was previously saved in the database.
+8. Website displays information that fits to the user behaviour/reflects his preferences<br>
+In this simplified example the counter is set to the value that was previously saved in the database.
 In a real-world example this can be targeted ads that are based on the user’s interests.

 ![alt text](images/website-fingerprinting-load-behaviour.png)